Swimming at the 2008 Summer Olympics – Men's 100 metre butterfly: Protest

 Almost immediately after the end of the race, the Serbian team filed a protest claiming that Čavić touched the wall first but did not use enough force to trigger the timing sensor.
 Officials of the International Swimming Federation (FINA) watched the video in slow motion, and announced that Phelps' victory would be upheld.
 Ben Ekumbo, a FINA referee announced that "It's very clear that the Serbian swimmer touched second after Michael Phelps."
 Although Serbia conceded their protest, not everyone was convinced that Phelps had won the gold medal; Branislav Jevtić, Serbia's deputy chef de mission for all sports, was quoted as saying "in my opinion, it's not right, but we must follow the rules.
 Everybody saw what happened."
 In one interview following the race, Čavić said "I am completely happy with where I am", while in another he revealed that he expects that "people will be bringing this up for years and saying you (Čavić) won that race.
 If we got to do this again, I would win it".
 While the result is still controversial, a high speed photograph shows Phelps touching the wall, while Čavić is still a short distance away.
-In April 2015, Spitz said that he had been sent an email posted by Omega which stated that Phelps had lost the 100m butterfly final.
+In April 2015, Mark Spitz said that he had been sent an email posted by Omega which stated that Phelps had lost the 100m butterfly final.